Driving on Country Roads

 Speed on Country Roads

 Speed limit may vary from 40mph to 60mph on country roads.
-Remember that speed is not the targeting.
-Drive at an appropriate speed for the road type and condition and try not to take bends too fast.
+Remember that speed limit is not the target.
+Drive at an appropriate speed for the road type and conditions and try not to take bends too fast.

 As a motorist you must consider the road condition when driving on country roads.
 The condition of country roads may not be as good as urban roads.
 Country roads are often not being well maintained.
 There are always greater chances of hitting potholes.
 Potholes may cause damage to your vehicle or may damage the car mechanically.

 Country roads may seem like an easy drive, but are in fact the most dangerous roads to drive on.
 Driving on Country roads may produce significantly more hazards than urban roads.

 Always anticipate and plan well ahead.
 Look and be prepared to slow down and stop for unexpected hazards like animals, horse riders, pedestrian, bends, slow moving or agricultural vehicles, potholes etc.